Frequently Asked Questions

 How is the organization that receives the group donation chosen?

-After the opening remarks, three charities will be chosen out of the hat, and the nominating member will be asked to make a short, simple presentation in favour of their charity.
-The membership in attendance then vote for the chosen charity.
+A random draw will After the opening remarks, three charities will be chosen out of the hat, and the nominating member will be asked to make a short, simple presentation in favour of their charity.
+The membership in attendance then vote for the chosen charity, and the charity with the most votes wins.
 If your charity is chosen, you are then free to nominate another one, otherwise you will follow the same procedure at the next meeting for another chance.

 We encourage members to participate by submitting the names of local, needy, charitable organizations!